Christmas in Romania: Christmas music

-In late 2009, Bănică, Jr starred in a Christmas movie — "Ho, Ho, Ho!".
-Its soundtrack was released the same year and it featured Christmas-related songs, including a Top 100 single "Ho, Ho, Ho!".
+In late 2009, Bănică Jr. starred in a Christmas movie — "Ho, Ho, Ho!".
+Its soundtrack was released in the same year, and it featured Christmas-related songs, including the Top 100 single "Ho, Ho, Ho!".
 It was released under MediaPro Music.
-Label fellow Horia Brenciu also had some Christmas hits in the Airplay Chart, for example, "Noapte de Crăciun".
+Label fellow Horia Brenciu also had some Christmas hits in the Airplay Chart, such as "Noapte de Crăciun".
 Also in 2009, worldwide house sensation Inna released an A Side / B side digital single containing a cover of "O, ce veste minunată!" and an original recording, "I Need You for Christmas".
-The latter one became the only Romanian Christmas songs to break the borders as it entered the Russian Airplay Chart and the UK Singles Chart as well as the Romanian Top 100.
-In 2011 LaLa Band premiered a Christmas album on December 1.
+The latter one became the only Romanian Christmas song to break the borders as it entered the Russian Airplay Chart and the UK Singles Chart, in addition to Romanian Top 100.
+In 2011, LaLa Band premiered a Christmas album on December 1.

-A lot of compilations have been released for Christmas in Romania, for example, the "I Need You for Christmas" series.
-Radio station Magic FM only broadcasts Christmas songs exclusively from December 5 to January 5 starting 2008.
-They name themselves "Santa Claus' Radio Station".
+Numerous Christmas compilations have been released in Romania, such as the "I Need You for Christmas" series.
+Since 2008, radio station Magic FM has exclusively broadcast Christmas songs in December (usually from December 1 to December 27); they call themselves "Santa Claus's Radio Station".

-Starting in 2010, a special Airplay Chart started being shown yearly - Holiday Airplay Chart.
-Moreover, as a result to season's conjunction, Mariah Carey scored four entries the same week in December 2010 on the Romanian Top 100 with "Silent Night", "Santa Claus Is Coming to Town", "All I Want for Christmas Is You" and "Oh Santa!" all charted simultaneously (the record was previously held by Michael Jackson after his death in 2009 but it was once again broken in 2011 by Rihanna (with five entries).
+Since 2010, a special Airplay Chart has been shown yearly - Holiday Airplay Chart.
+Moreover, as a result of the season, Mariah Carey scored four entries in the same week in December 2010 on the Romanian Top 100, with "Silent Night", "Santa Claus Is Coming to Town", "All I Want for Christmas Is You", and "Oh Santa!", all charted simultaneously (the record had been previously held by Michael Jackson after his death in 2009, but it was once again broken in 2011 by Rihanna with five entries).
 Christmas albums are also record-breakers.
-In 2010 Carey's album "Merry Christmas II You" broke all records by selling over 10,000 albums in one week.
-The record was then broken by Lady Gaga's "Born This Way" just to be broken once again by another Christmas album in 2011 when Justin Bieber's "Under the Mistletoe" sold over 12,000 units in one week.
-It was later on broken by yet another Christmas album by Michael Bublé simply entitled "Christmas" album that sold over 15,000 copies in a singular week.
-By now it is one of this year's biggest-selling albums with over 30,000 units sold in less than a month and a half.
+In 2010, Carey's album "Merry Christmas II You" had broken all records by selling over 10,000 albums in one week.
+The record was then broken by Lady Gaga's "Born This Way", just to be broken once again by another Christmas album in 2011, when Justin Bieber's "Under the Mistletoe" sold over 12,000 units in one week.
+It was later on broken by yet another Christmas album, this time by Michael Bublé, simply entitled "Christmas" - an album that sold over 15,000 copies in a singular week; it has been one of the biggest-selling albums, with over 30,000 units sold in less than a month and a half.